sheerun/bundle/README.md

 # bundle

-"Upgradeable" python3 script for creating your own operating system, one layer at a time.
+"Upgradeable" python script for creating your own operating system, one layer at a time.